bdemaree06/OpCon-Twilio-PhoneCalls/TwilioConfiguration.md

 <link id="linkstyle" rel='stylesheet' href='style.css'/>

-OpCon - Phone Call Notifications via Twilio
+# OpCon - Phone Call Notifications via Twilio
 ===========

 This solution will allow you to send phone call notifications in place of or in addition to OpCon's normal Notification Manager notifications.

-## Twilio Configuration Values <a name="TwilioConfiguration"></a>

-After creating a Twilio account, log into your Twilio console.
-There are three Twilio settings needed for OpCon to initiate a call via Twillio.
+# Disclaimer
+No Support and No Warranty are provided by SMA Technologies for this project and related material.
+The use of this project's files is on your own risk.

+SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

+# Prerequisite - Collect Twilio Information

+You must create or reference an existing Twilio account.
+Log into your Twilio console to collected the following three parameters.

 * Account SID
 * Authentication Token